diagrams/diagrams-doc/manual/diagrams-manual.rst

-  * The API reference documentation for all the ``diagrams`` packages is intended to be high-quality and up-to-date, and is available both from Hackage_ and from the diagrams website.
-XXX make it so!
+  * The API reference documentation for all the ``diagrams`` packages is intended to be high-quality and up-to-date, and is available `from the diagrams website`_.
 If you find an omission, error, or something confusing, please `report it as a bug`_!

-        - `diagrams-core`:pkg:
-        - `diagrams-lib`:pkg:
-        - `diagrams-cairo`:pkg:
-        - `diagrams-contrib`:pkg:

-	XXX change these links to point to the website! cairo in particular does not build on Hackage.

   * The ``diagrams`` website_ has a `gallery of examples`_ and links to tutorials, blog posts, and other documentation.
   * The `diagrams wiki`_ is a good place to find tips and tricks,